d49gupta/MTE544_student/README.md

 For real robots, you will need to tune your generated trajectory to make sure it fits into the classroom space.
 Choose one of the controllers among P, PI, PD, PID (you need to provide a reason) and tune your gains to obtain a good performance in terms of tracking:
 Run: ```python3 decision.py --motion trajectory```

+### Show Parabola and Sigmoid motions to one of the TAs.

 Process the errors and visualize the plots to see how your controller is performing.
 Do a post-process plot with the logged data.
 You can use the ```plot_errors.py``` file (adapt and modify accordingly).